godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 .. note:: You can find a great article explaining all about how to handle touchpad/joystick dead zones here: http://www.third-helix.com/2013/04/12/doing-thumbstick-dead-zones-right.html

-Once the ``trackpad_vector`` and ``joystick_vector`` variables have had their deadzones account for, the code then gets the forward and right direction vectors relative to the global transform of the :ref:`ARVRCamera <class_ARVRCamera>`.
-What this does is that it gives us vectors that point forward and right relative to the rotation of the user camera, the :ref:`ARVRCamera <class_ARVRCamera>`, in world space.
+Once the ``trackpad_vector`` and ``joystick_vector`` variables have had their deadzones account for, the code then gets the forward and right direction vectors relative to the global transform of the :ref:`ARVRCamera <api:class_ARVRCamera>`.
+What this does is that it gives us vectors that point forward and right relative to the rotation of the user camera, the :ref:`ARVRCamera <api:class_ARVRCamera>`, in world space.
 These vectors point in the same direction of the blue and red arrows when you select an object in the Godot editor with the ``local space mode`` button enabled.
 The forward direction vector is stored in a variable called ``forward_direction``, while the right direction vector is stored in a variable called ``right_direction``.

 Next the code adds the ``trackpad_vector`` and ``joystick_vector`` variables together and normalizes the results using the ``normalized`` function.
-This gives us the combined movement direction of both input devices, so we can use a single :ref:`Vector2 <class_Vector2>` for moving the user.
+This gives us the combined movement direction of both input devices, so we can use a single :ref:`Vector2 <api:class_Vector2>` for moving the user.
 We assign the combined direction to a variable called ``movement_vector``.

 Then we calculate the distance the user will move forward, relative to the forward direction stored in ``forward_direction``.
 To calculate this, we multiply ``forward_direction`` by ``movement_vector.x``, ``delta``, and ``MOVEMENT_SPEED``.
 This will give us the distance the user will move forward when the trackpad/joystick is pushed forward or backwards.
 We assign this to a variable called